ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Implementing listeners for Connected Protocols

-Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoints (five-tuple) and their protocol connection state.
+Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoints (four-tuple) and their protocol connection state.
 These map into Connection objects.
 Whenever a new inbound handshake is being started, the Listener should generate a new Connection object and pass it to the application.

 ### Implementing listeners for Unconnected Protocols

 Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.
-Implementations should wait for incoming packets for unconnected protocols on a listening port and should perform five-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
+Implementations should wait for incoming packets for unconnected protocols on a listening port and should perform four-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
 On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.

 ### Implementing listeners for Multiplexed Protocols

-Protocols that provide multiplexing of streams into a single five-tuple can listen both for entirely new connections (a new HTTP/2 stream on a new TCP connection, for example) and for new sub-connections (a new HTTP/2 stream on an existing connection).
+Protocols that provide multiplexing of streams into a single four-tuple can listen both for entirely new connections (a new HTTP/2 stream on a new TCP connection, for example) and for new sub-connections (a new HTTP/2 stream on an existing connection).
 If the abstraction of Connection presented to the application is mapped to the multiplexed stream, then the Listener should deliver new Connection objects in the same way for either case.
 The implementation should allow the application to introspect the Connection Group marked on the Connections to determine the grouping of the multiplexing.

 # Implementing Sending and Receiving Data